eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

 The teardown is defined a similar way as was setup, using the `[Teardown]` option.

-*Tip:* In order to make the `Login Form Should Be Visible After Successful Logout` test work, you've probably created a `Do Successful Logout` keyword for logging out.
+*Pro-tip:* In order to make the `Login Form Should Be Visible After Successful Logout` test work, you've probably created a `Do Successful Logout` keyword for logging out.
 Maybe we could utilize that in the teardown?